NoelDeMartin/soukai/docs/guide/solid-protocol/solid-models.md

 ```

 These methods don't take foreign and local keys because they rely on the `url` of the models to resolve collections and model ids.

+> [!NOTE]
+> Under the hood, the `contains` relationship uses the `$in` filter to find models withing the contained documents.
+This means, for example, that there could be more than one Model per document as discussed in the [data modeling and retrieval strategies](#data-modeling-and-retrieval-strategies) section.

 ## Automatic Timestamps